erikwatson/Spider/README.md

 ## Usage

 Don't bother yet.
-Very much a work in progress / learning exercise.
+I'll update this when it's ready to be played with.

-This is what it's like to start a new project that connects to a database.
+This is what it's like to start a new project that connects to an SQLite3 database.

 ```haxe
 public function new() {